 How To Read Your Contact Lens Prescription

-The first thing you’ll need to take note of with your prescription is your which eye is being referred to.
+The first thing you’ll need to take note of with your prescription is which eye is being referred to.
 Some optical prescriptions may use the Latin variation for each eye.
 In most prescriptions, you’ll see ‘OD’ (Occulus Dexter) which refers to your right eye or ‘OS’ (Oculus Sinister) for your left eye and ‘OU’ (Oculus Uterque) which is a phrase used to describe the same prescription requirements for both eyes.
 At Coloured Contacts we use both generic terms and Latin abbreviations to make choosing your lenses that extra bit easier.

-Base Curve (BC): The base curve in an optical prescription refers to the curvature of your contact lens and is referred to in millimetres.
+Base Curve (BC): The base curve in an optical prescription refers to the curvature of your contact lens and is referred to in millimeters.
 This is used as a reference to find contact lenses best fitted for your eyes.